Iron486/UNet-based-Seismic-Processing/README.md

 #checkpoint_path = "best_unetPP2_model_superresolution_denoising_interpolation.pth"
 #model.load_state_dict(torch.load(checkpoint_path, map_location=device))

-- run TEST_VIKING_GRABEN_DATASET, loading the Viking Graben dataset (I can provide the data if encountering some issues)
+- run TEST_VIKING_GRABEN_DATASET, loading the Viking Graben dataset (I can provide the data if you are encountering some issues)

 Contact me for any issue in reproducing the code.